thixotropist/ghidra_import_tests/content/en/docs/exemplars/whisper_cpp.md

 Load these into Ghidra 11.1-DEV.
 The `x86-64-v4` build is useless in Ghidra, since a different class of x86_64 vector extensions is used in that newer microarchitecture and Ghidra doesn't recognize it.
 The `x86-64-v3` build looks accessible.

-Try an x86_64 build with the local compiler (Fedora 39 default compiler):
+Try an x86_64 build with the local compiler (Fedora 39 default compiler) and LInk Time Optimization enabled:

 ```console
 $ bazel build  --copt="-march=x86-64-v3" --copt="-flto"  --linkopt="-Wl,-flto" @whisper_cpp//:main